centrifuge/centrifuge-chain/README.md

 # Upgrading to a newer Polkadot / Substrate / Cumulus version

-When a new version of Polkadot is released, a mirroring release hapens for the other parity projects such as Substrate and Cumulus, but also for other third-party projects such as the `orml` pallets, `xcm-simulator`, etc.
+When a new version of Polkadot is released, a mirroring release happens for the other parity projects such as Substrate and Cumulus, but also for other third-party projects such as the `orml` pallets, `xcm-simulator`, etc.